-A mother brought in her 6 year old son.
-He was hot, miserable, holding his hand over his ear and crying.
+A young mother brought in her 6 year old son.
+He was hot, miserable and holding his hand over his ear.

-With mother’s permission, I instilled a few drops of wheatgrass extract into the child’s ear, then chatted to her while I jotted down some notes.
-Altogether, about ten minutes had passed, and I asked the boy to get down off the couch.
+With mother’s permission, I put a few drops of wheatgrass extract into the child’s ear, then jotted down a few notes in is medical record.
+No more than ten minutes had passed, when I asked the boy to get down off the couch.

 But he was fast asleep!

-When he did wake, the pain had all but disappeared.
-The following day, the blister on his eardrum had completely vanished and there were no signs of inflammation.
+When he woke, his pain had gone, and the following day at review, the blister on his eardrum was no longer visible and there was no sign of inflammation.

 Both the boy and his mother had had a peaceful night’s sleep.